wcalvert/st7565-linux/README.md

 This driver bit-bangs SPI instead of using the hardware SPI.
 The reason is that the hardware SPI has a pin conflict with the HDMI output on the BeagleBone Black, and I found it a better compromise to bit-bang rather than disable the HDMI.

 You also might notice that at several points above, I used 'su' instead of 'sudo', which is probably considered poor practice.
-The reason for this is that several of the required steps fail completely with sudo.
+The reason for this is that several of the required steps fail with sudo.